-At the park, we strolled through an ancient Egyptian temple (Temple of Debod).
+We strolled through an ancient Egyptian temple (Temple of Debod) at the park.
 The template was brought to Spain from Abu Simbel in 1968.

-Our tour of Spain took us through Toledo, Cordoba, Seville, Granda, and Valencia.
+Our tour of Spain took us through Toledo, Cordoba, Seville, Granada, and Valencia.

-In Granada, we were able to explore the fort and gardens of Alhambra.
-Long after the Moors left Andalus, the place is still standing with all its glory.
+In Granada, we explored the fort and gardens of the Alhambra.
+Long after the Moors left Andalusia, the place still stands with all its glory.

 Interesting Facts: With 48 UNESCO World Heritage Sites, Spain ranks second in Europe and third globally.
 The most famous ones are the Alhambra fortress in Granada, the works of Antoni Gaudi in Barcelona, and the pilgrimage route – Camino de Santiago.

-On the way back to Madrid, we spent tew days at a Valencia camp right on the beach.
+On the way back to Madrid, we spent a few days at a Valencia camp right on the beach.

-Other memorable sights along our drive through Spain were the expansive sun-flower fields, Mosque of Córdoba, La Sagrada Familia, The Caves of Nerja, and Plaza Mayor.
+Along our drive through Spain, other memorable sights were the expansive sunflower fields, the Mosque of Córdoba, La Sagrada Familia, The Caves of Nerja, and Plaza Mayor.

 The journey back

 The journey back to Kuwait was anticlimactic and passed in a blur.
 I can't recall half of the places we camped at.
-I think my dad was in a hurry to get back and drove a lot.
+I think my dad was rushing to return and drove a lot.

 Our supply of traveler's checks was running low.
 We didn't have ATMs or Credit Cards to replenish our cash.

-But by the time we made it back home, I had accumulated a lifetime's worth of memories and adventures.
+But by the time we returned home, I had accumulated a lifetime's worth of memories and adventures.

 I didn't know it back then, but that epic journey was the seed for my love of adventure and travel.